Distilling the Leviathan: TranslateGemma for local deployment

 TranslateGemma as the concrete case

-Gemma student from a TranslateGemma-4B teacher and
+trains a 1B Gemma student from a TranslateGemma-4B teacher

 - Gamma translation results summary